mendelsshop/git_function_history/cargo-function-history/README.md

   - `trait`

 <img src="https://raw.githubusercontent.com/mendelsshop/git_function_history/main/cargo-function-history/resources/screenshots/command-pane-filter-block.png" width="400">

+- `file-absolute`: This option will filter the output to only the commits that contain the exact file you specified in your search in the file specified after the `file-absolute` keyword

+- `file-relative`: This option will filter the output to only the commits that contain any file that ends with the file you specified in your search in the file specified after the `file-relative` keyword

+- `directory`: This option will filter the output to only the commits that contain any file that contains the directory you specified in your search in the directory specified after the `file-directory` keyword

 After entering the command, press enter to execute the command, and after executing the command you will see the search result in the viewing pane.